History of the Russian Orthodox Church: Fin-de-siècle religious renaissance

+Second patriarchate, 1917–present

-Russian revolution
+Russian Revolution

-In 1914 in Russia, there were 55,173 Russian Orthodox churches and 29,593 chapels, 112,629 priests and deacons, 550 monasteries and 475 convents with a total of 95,259 monks and nuns.
+In 1914, in Russia, there were 55,173 Russian Orthodox churches and 29,593 chapels, 112,629 priests and deacons, 550 monasteries and 475 convents with a total of 95,259 monks and nuns.

 The year 1917 was a major turning point for the history of Russia, and also the Russian Orthodox Church.
-The Russian empire was dissolved and the Tsarist government – which had granted the Church numerous privileges – was overthrown.
+The Russian Empire was dissolved and the Tsarist government – which had granted the Church numerous privileges – was overthrown.
 After a few months of political turmoil, the Bolsheviks took power in October 1917 and declared a separation of church and state.
 The government seized all church lands.
 Thus the Russian Orthodox Church found itself without official state backing for the first time in its history.
 One of the first decrees of the new Communist government (issued in January 1918) declared freedom of "religious and anti-religious propaganda".
 This led to a marked decline in the power and influence of the Church.
 The Church was also caught in the crossfire of the Russian Civil War that began later the same year, and many leaders of the Church supported what would ultimately turn out to be the losing side (the White movement).

 According to Lenin, a communist regime cannot remain neutral on the question of religion but must show itself to be merciless towards it.
 There was no place for the church in Lenin's classless society.

 Even before the end of the civil war and the establishment of the Soviet Union, the Russian Orthodox Church came under persecution of the Communist government.
 The Soviet government stood on a platform of militant atheism, viewing the church as a "counter-revolutionary" organization and an independent voice with a great influence in society.
 While the Soviet Union officially claimed religious toleration, in practice the government discouraged organized religion and did everything possible to remove religious influence from Soviet society.

 The Russian Orthodox Church supported tsarist Russia, therefore creating another reason the Bolsheviks would attempt to diminish their influence on the Russian people and government.

-Under Communist rule

-"As early as August 1920 Lenin wrote to E. M. Skliansky, Vice-President of the Revolutionary Military Council: "We are surrounded by the greens (we pack it to them), we will move only about 10–20 versty and we will choke by hand the bourgeoisie, the clergy and the landowners.
-There will be an award of 100,000 rubles for each one hanged."
-He was speaking about the future actions in the countries neighboring Russia.